Document Guide — Tax Payment Certificate

 ICA · MOM Route B

-Authentication route Route B — Notary-Verified (4-step process) Workflow (1) Certified Translation prepared → (2) Japanese notary office (sworn certification of translator) → (3) Legal Affairs Bureau (notary public seal certification) → (4) MOFA apostille Notary public May be requested depending on ICA instructions Legal basis ICA official guidance (ask.gov.sg) explicitly accepts translations produced by a notary public in the issuing country Validity period Within 3-6 months of issuance
+Authentication route Route B — Notary-Verified (4-step process) Workflow (1) Certified Translation prepared → (2) Japanese notary office (authentication of the translator's certification) → (3) Legal Affairs Bureau (notary public seal certification) → (4) MOFA apostille Notary public May be requested depending on ICA instructions Legal basis ICA or other receiving authority instructions should be checked before choosing the translation and authentication route Validity period Varies by receiving authority and filing purpose; check current written instructions before arranging apostille and translation.

-Common use cases ICA PR application (3 years of tax certificates commonly requested) · Employment Pass renewal income verification · PEP (Personalized Employment Pass) application · IRAS (Singapore tax authority) Japan-side tax certification · Concurrent income tax filing
+Common use cases ICA PR-related procedures where several years of tax certificates may be requested · Employment Pass renewal income evidence · PEP (Personalized Employment Pass) application · IRAS (Singapore tax authority) Japan-side tax certification · Concurrent income tax filing

 🇳🇿